gscbravo/inf/README.md

 page, or by typing a URL in the form of `/b/<board>`.
 Board names are case insensitive.

-The defaults for the forum can be configured in the file `config.toml` that is created once the program is run.
+The defaults for the forum can be configured in the file `src/config.toml` that is created once the program is run.
 Config file is read upon the program starting, so it will have to be restarted if config file changes are made.

 You can greentext by starting a line with the ">" character.
 You can orangetext by starting a line with the "<" character.
 Boards can use the letters of the